-The EU Morning Report - RBA Pushed Lower The Overvalued Aussie Dollar - 2 September 2014
+The EU Morning Report - Gold Crashes to 8-Month Low - 12 September 2014

 Mover & Shaker with forex options

-- Option traders may consider constructing a Long Straddle on the AUDUSD and gain if the pair moves in either direction, while the risk is limited to the premium paid.
+- Option traders may consider buying a Call on the XAUUSD and gain if the pair moves higher, while the risk is limited to the premium paid.

 Currency Strategist at easy-forex®